UtahEFD/UTESpac/README.md

 - Allow user to ignore specific table names in directory
 - Fixed issue with loading times with missing data tables
 - Sometimes parfor does not work.
 Gives errors.
 Use regular for loop in UTESpac.m when that happens.

-#### Changes in progress
-- Updated structure fill code to be cleaner

 #### 5.0
 - Allow source CSV files to have multiple files per day.